malothro-m/Land-Use-and-Land-cover-Image-analysis/README.md

 # Lower Dibang Valley LULC Mapping Project

-This project involves Land Use Land Cover (LULC) mapping of the Lower Dibang Valley district using Landsat 8 satellite imagery.
+This project involves Land Use Land Cover (LULC) mapping of the Lower Dibang Valley district in Arunachal Pradesh India using Landsat 8 satellite imagery.
 The project employs Google Earth Engine to classify different land cover types and exports the results as images and data files.

 ## Project Overview